Real journalism can be very boring.

 The audience is considered to be “customers.”
 What business does not want to please its customers?

-It’s really no wonder that celebrity gossip, sensational crime stories and superficial tripe tend to dominate what we call news in this country.
+It’s really no wonder that celebrity gossip, sensational crime stories, and superficial tripe dominate what we call news in this country.
 Lots of people love watching that stuff, but would be bored silly with an in-depth documentary on detailed fiscal policy.
 Boring is in the eyes of the beholder, but for the most part, sensational – or FUN – wins every time.

 NEWS AS LOSS LEADER

 Back in the early, golden days of TV News, networks, CBS in particular, were willing to lose money on news shows.
 They considered it akin to a “loss-leader” in retail.
 Producing quality news helped them achieve critical acclaim and respect.
 That positive reputation rubbed off on the network as a whole.
 Their entertainment divisions benefit by association with their news division.
 Profitable entertainment divisions made up for their unprofitable news.

 Over the years, that philosophy faded away.
 Profit-making became the goal, as it is in most businesses.
 If you can not make a profit, you can not stay in business.
 I get it.

 TV News shows use a business model of selling advertising.
 The more viewers they have, the more their advertising is worth.
 So naturally, the news shows pander to the audience’s desire for “entertaining” news in order to attract viewers.

 I find it hard to criticize people who do not like watching hard news, but I do find it a distressing reality.
 I myself love a good documentary, but I also love a gripping true-crime show.
 I love game shows, I am not being judgmental against “fun” TV, but the overall trend is concerning when you look at the big picture.